 Additionally the Concourse Support Center offers a wealth of information regarding Concourse, including all phases of implementation and deployment.
 Whether you are looking for information on integration, planning, workflow, or permissions, you will find detailed articles in the Support Center.
 Our goal is to ensure clients always have access to accurate and comprehensive information, whenever they need it.

-Of course, if you would like to connect with us directly, we are more than happy to discuss support and services with you!
+Of course, if you would like to speak with us directly, we are more than happy to discuss support and services with you!

 We take the security of your data very seriously.
 We proactively take steps to ensure that your Concourse information is digitally and physically safe.